Enhance your learning experiences by studying at UBC in Vancouver!

 This module builds upon the foundations of the first course and provides a deeper and more comprehensive exploration of this speciality.
 It will incorporate exposure to leading edge research and clinical facilities with visits to different world class laboratories, a tour of a fertility clinic laboratory and some hands-on learning in a surgical training laboratory at the Centre of Excellence for Simulation Education and Innovation (CESEI).

-Students will expand their knowledge and further understanding of subspeciality medicine in Women's Health/Obstetrics and Gynecology with lectures from areas such as Reproductive Endocrinology, Gynecological Oncology, Pediatric Gynecology, Maternal Fetal Medicine, Urogynecology, Sexual Medicine, Infectious disease, Neonatology and so forth.
+Students will expand their knowledge and further understanding of subspeciality medicine in Women's Health / Obstetrics and Gynecology with lectures from areas such as Reproductive Endocrinology, Gynecological Oncology, Pediatric Gynecology, Maternal Fetal Medicine, Urogynecology, Sexual Medicine, Infectious disease, and Neonatology.

 Genetics and Genomics at the Intersection of Society, Ethics, and Healthcare

 This course provides foundational knowledge of genetic and genomic applications in healthcare.
 Students will be introduced to the key concepts of test interpretation and test utility, including the value, limitations and applications of different types of genetic tests across a range of disorders.
-Working independently and in small groups, students will critically evaluate genetic information.
+Working independently and in small groups, students will be able to utilize an objective lens to analyze genetic information from a variety of sources including direct to consumer websites.
 Building on this knowledge, students will gain insight into the lived experience of patients and families living with certain genetic conditions, and explore the potential impact of genetic testing across family members.
-Students will be introduced to key bioethical theories and in small groups will practice applying ethical concepts and decision making frameworks to clinical human genetics.
+Students will apply this knowledge to debate either side of classic controversial issues in medical genetics and will be able to critique the ethical, familial and societal impacts of genetic testing.

 Approaches to Genetic Disorders from a Genetic Counselling Perspective